landicefu/divide-and-conquer-mcp-server/README.md

 ### `get_current_task_details`

 Retrieves details of the current task (first uncompleted task) with full context, along with all other tasks with limited fields.
-For the current task, all fields including context are included.
-For other tasks, only task, detailed_description, and done status are included (context is excluded).
+For the current task, all fields including context_and_plan are included.
+For other tasks, only task, detailed_description, and done status are included (context_and_plan is excluded).
 This is the recommended tool to use when working with tasks.

 ## Usage Examples